abshinn/usgs/exploration/README.md

 Note: the units for frequency are in Event Counts per 30 years.

 I am not an expert in seismology.
 However, my guess would be that this magnitude-frequency should theoretically follow a power-law where at one end, as the magnitude approaches zero, the frequency increases exponentially, and at the other end, as the magnitude exceeds 10 the frequency diminishes to almost 0.
 The fact that the frequency distribution peaks between [3,3.5) and falls off as the magnitude approaches 0, given my uneducated guess, suggests that the detection efficiency (exponentially) decreases as it approaches 0.
-See plot magVfreq below.
+See the magnitude versus frequency plot below.

 ## Plots